Aftercare Guidelines for Piercings

 DO apply the saline rinse only ONCE per day.
 More often is not better.
 Do not use alcohol, peroxide, Ointments or oils

 DO NOT remove your new jewelry during the healing process.
 Leave your new piercing jewelry in a minim of 6 weeks for Lobes and 10 weeks for cartilage.

-- DO try to keep your original piercing jewelry in for the full healing time of 6 months for lobes and 1 year for nose or ear cartilage piercing.
+DO try to keep your original piercing jewelry in for the full healing time of 6 months for lobes and 1 year for ear cartilage piercing.

 DO NOT submerge the piercing in unhygienic bodies of water such as lakes, pools, hot tubs or even a bath tub.

 DO use a clean pillow case for the first half of your healing time.
 Put two pillow cases on your pillow.
 The outer pillow case provides four clean surfaces for sleeping when turned inside out.
 After 4 uses replace the outer case with a clean one.

 DO NOT allow beauty and personal care products on or around the piercing including cosmetics, lotions, hairsprays, etc. Let your hair stylist know you have new piercings.